greg4fun/katacoda-scenarios-1/docker-networks/step1.md

 The default bridge driver manifests itself as the **docker0** interface.

-We can see this by running "ip a" (short for "ip show addr"):
+We can see this by running "ip a" (short for "ip addr show"):

 `ip a`{{execute}}